drunken005/coinxp-eos/README.md

 # coinxp-eos
-Coinxp cross chain gateway EOS tools,eos JavaScript based on the eosjs package calls smart contract tools
+EOS configuration is simplified and specified smart contract registration and invocation is supported for javascript

 ### usage
 #### Install